Dentistry in rural Alaska: Work in the villages

 The daily work of the dental therapist is in the rural village – tiny, almost certainly lacking in comfortable amenities, and usually completely cut off from the rest of the world, accessible only by small aircraft and snowmobiles in the winter.
 The villages may contain as few as a few dozen people or as many as 750.

 To practice dentistry here, the dental therapist must fly in both him or her and most of the equipment needed.
 Not all villages have dedicated clinics where the therapists can work.
 Instead, once there, the therapist must utilize back rooms, living rooms, stores, and even garages to set up the operation, and, quite often, this area also becomes the therapist's living quarters for the duration of his/her stay in the village.
 A therapist is lucky if this temporary living space comes equipped with running water or a working septic system – often, more primitive solutions are required.
 Their stay can often resemble a camping trip, and a therapist is expected to bring his or her own sleeping bag and toiletries.

 Once there, the work must be done quickly in order to make sure everyone who needs care receives it before the dental therapist's supplies are exhausted.
 This often makes for an intense work schedule, and patients are operated on and sent on their way as quickly as possible.

-In rural areas, dentist often see patients in an extra room, possibly in a local school or other communal establishment, caring for as many of the villagers as possible in the span of a week or two.
+In rural areas, dentists often see patients in an extra room, possibly in a local school or other communal establishment, caring for as many of the villagers as possible in the span of a week or two.
 In some of the larger villages, established local healthcare offices exist with rooms for patients.